primera7790/Sticker_converter_bot/README.md

 Converts sent stickers and sends them back in .png format.

 # notification
-Operation is possible if you have a .env file with the token and the path to the conversion folder
+Operation is possible if you have a .env file with the token and the path to the conversion folder.